Michel-Heinz/ASCII-Fish-Spinner/README.md

 ## Get Started

 1. Clone the repository.
-2. Run the Python script in your terminal.
+2. Run the Python script in your terminal (./SpinningFish).
 3. Let the ASCII fish spinner mesmerize you.

 Join the aquatic adventure now! 🌊🐟